zemekeneng/liarsdice/README.md

 In this variation there are no wild dice, and no re-casting of dice.

-You can write a robot by implementing the function:
+You can write a robot by implementing the function in robot.py:

     def get_play(me,hands,history)